ssMaritime.com & ssMaritime.net

 *Both the above images were provided by the moderator & photographer Kostas Gatsos of WWW.Nautilia

-Royal Pacific departed Singapore in the evening on Friday August 21, 1992 with a complement of 355 passengers and 179 crew members for a two night cruise to nowhere.
-The highly experienced Greek captain decided to take a course up the calm waters of the Straits of Malacca then down into the Andaman Sea and back to Singapore.
+MV Royal Pacific departed Singapore in the evening on Friday August 21, 1992 with a complement of 355 passengers and 179 crew members for a two night cruise to nowhere.
+The highly experienced Greek Captain Tasos Papayannis decided to take a course up the calm waters of the Straits of Malacca then down into the Andaman Sea and back to Singapore.
 Weather conditions and visibility were good.
 Passengers happily dined and enjoyed the entertainments on offer, but mostly spent time losing their money in the ships large Casino and countless slots machines.
-But all this fun and frivolity was about to end on the second night, when early in the morning of the 23rd located at Latitude .02 20.4N., Longitude .10130.2E at precisely 0220 hours, whilst many of the passengers would still have been in the Casino and the bars, with some asleep in their cabins, the small 800-ton Taiwanese fish factory vessel, named “Terfu 51” rammed into the aft section of the Royal Pacific on her port side, whilst Terfu 51 was at full speed, causing massive damage both well above and below the waterline.
-The damage was well above the level of the watertight bulkheads, which were open and for some reason could not be closed.
-The Chief Engineer said at the enquiry that the engine room was flooded within minutes.
-The damage was so extensive that the ship quickly heeled over as water rapidly entered the cabins on the decks above, decks that originally had been the car roll-on roll-off decks that during the conversion had been reconstructed and filled with cabins, and this had been done to all the correct maritime architectural guidelines and specifications, and was in no way responsible for the ships rapid sinking.
-The Captain quickly ordered to “abandon ship” and all lifeboats were launched.
-Survivors were picked up by passing ships, whilst Royal Pacific sank within 10 to 15 minutes.
+But all this fun and frivolity was about to end on the second night, when early in the morning of the 23rd located at precisely 02.20 AM with the ship being in Malaysian waters but 12 miles away from Singapore, some of the passengers may still have been in the Casino and enjoying a drink in the lounges and bars, but many would have been asleep in their cabins, when the small 800-ton Taiwanese fish factory vessel named “Terfu 51” rammed into the aft section of the Royal Pacific on her port side whilst the Terfu 51 was sailing at full speed.
+This caused massive damage to the Royal Pacific well above and below the waterline.
+In addition the damage was well above the level of the watertight bulkheads, which were open and for some reason they could not be closed.

-Tragically three people drowned during the rescue and six others were reported missing.
-It assumed that they were trapped inside the hull.
-At the time of the collision, the Royal Pacific was just 12 miles out of Singapore, and one could ask, how can such a small vessel cause so much damage to such a reasonably large ship?
-I have not been able to discover any details of the charges laid against the captain and crew of the fishing vessel and the outcome.
+Tragically three people drowned during the rescue and six others remain officially reported as missing.
+However, it assumed that they are trapped inside the hull as the ship heeled over so rapidly and filled with water at great speed.
+At the time of the collision, the Royal Pacific was just 12 miles out of Singapore, and one could ask, how can such a small fish factory vessel cause so much damage to such a good sized ship?
+I have not as yet been able to discover the details of the charges laid against the captain and crew of this Taiwanese fishing vessel, which was obviously wholly at fault of this tragic collision and loss of life.
+However, it is important to note, that out of a total of 355 passengers, and 179 crew members on board, thus it was remarkable that only 9 lives perished, even though even one life lost is too much!

 This is an image of the Royal Pacific as seen in a Greek Newspaper reporting her sinking on August 24 1992